-This guest post is by Maxine Chalker, an adoption professional and adoptee.
+This guest post is by Maxine Chalker is the founder of Adoptions From The Heart and an adoptee.

 If you’re pregnant and thinking of putting your child up for adoption, then you’ve got a lot of factors to consider.